Lam government: Banning on pro-independence party

 In July 2018, the Hong Kong Police Force unprecedentedly served the convenor of the pro-independence Hong Kong National Party Chan Ho-tin a notice under the Societies Ordinance and sought to ban the Party.
 The police claimed that the party has engaged in sedition and that the party may be banned on grounds of national security with respect to Chinese territorial integrity.
 The notice contained highly detailed surveillance material on the party leadership's public engagements.
-On 24 October 2018, Chan Ho-tin and party spokesman Jason Chow Ho-fai filed appeals against the ban with the Chief eExecutive and Executive Council.
+On 24 October 2018, Chan Ho-tin and party spokesman Jason Chow Ho-fai filed appeals against the ban with the Chief Executive and Executive Council.
 The two filed separate appeals to make clear they were acting as individuals, not as a party.

 In August, a controversy erupted in 2018 when the Foreign Correspondents' Club (FCC) hosted a lunchtime talk with Chan Ho-tin on 14 August.
 A Financial Times journalist Victor Mallet, vice-chairman of the press organisation, chaired the session.
 The event was opposed by the governments of China and Hong Kong, because the issue of independence supposedly crossed one of the "bottom lines" on national sovereignty.
 Upon returning to Hong Kong after a visit to Bangkok, Mallet was denied a working visa by the Hong Kong government.
 Mallet was subjected to a four-hour interrogation by immigration officers on his return from Thailand on Sunday 7 October before he was finally allowed to enter Hong Kong on a seven-day tourist visa.
 Carrie Lam refused to make any comment, only stating that the Immigration Department was not obliged to explain individual cases.